seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 What figure of us think you he will bear?
 For you must know, we have with special soul
 Elected him our absence to supply,
-Lent him our terror, dress’d him with our love,
+Lent him our terror, dress'd him with our love,
 And given his deputation all the organs
 Of our own power: what think you of it?